matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 273) Databases Performance Optimization?
 Answer: Query Optimization: Write efficient queries and use query optimization tools provided by the database.
 Load Balancing: Distribute database requests to balance the load and improve performance.
-Caching: Implement caching strategies to reduce database load (e.g., using Redis or Memcached).
+Caching: Implement caching strategies to reduce database load (example, using Redis or Memcached).

 274) Databases Monitoring and Maintenance?
-Answer: Monitoring Tools: Use monitoring tools to track database performance and health (e.g., slow query logs, performance dashboards).
+Answer: Monitoring Tools: Use monitoring tools to track database performance and health (example, slow query logs, performance dashboards).
 Regular Maintenance: Perform regular maintenance tasks such as updating statistics, reindexing, and purging old data.

 275) Databases Monitoring and Maintenance?
-Answer: Monitoring Tools: Use monitoring tools to track database performance and health (e.g., slow query logs, performance dashboards).
+Answer: Monitoring Tools: Use monitoring tools to track database performance and health (example, slow query logs, performance dashboards).
 Regular Maintenance: Perform regular maintenance tasks such as updating statistics, reindexing, and purging old data.

 276) Databases Compliance?
-Answer: Regulatory Requirements: Ensure your database design and data handling practices comply with relevant regulations and standards (e.g., GDPR, HIPAA).
+Answer: Regulatory Requirements: Ensure your database design and data handling practices comply with relevant regulations and standards (example, GDPR, HIPAA).

 277) Can you explain concept of oauth?
 Answer: OAuth (Open Authorization) is an open standard for access delegation, commonly used as a way to grant websites